soph903/soph903.github.io_old/myreadme.md

 default: flex-end, the navi menu btns locate at the top right of the page changed to flex-start such that the btns locats at the top left

+### email

+ui-text.yml -> email
+changing the display text of the email attribute.